We are a Self-Care Aware practice

 Self-care is about looking after yourself in a healthy way.
 It can be anything from brushing your teeth, doing some exercise, managing common conditions (like headaches, colds and flu) or living with a long-term health problem, such as asthma or diabetes.

-- The NHS belongs to all of us – help us to keep it working smoothly by turning up for appointments
+The NHS belongs to all of us – help us to keep it working smoothly by turning up for appointments.
+Every time you see a GP it costs the NHS £43, on average, for a 12-minute consultation.
+A visit to Accident and Emergency costs £112.

 Staying healthy is important for everyone, even if you are living with a long-term condition.
 This means eating healthily, exercising regularly, quitting smoking and drinking in moderation.